A generalization of the Lorentz ether to gravity with general-relativistic limit: The Derivation of the General Lagrangian

-where $\square$ denotes the harmonic operator of the metric $g_{\mu\nu}$.
+where $\square$ denotes the harmonic operator of the metric $g_{\a\b}(\x)$.
 We define now the constants $\Upsilon,\Xi$ as the proportionality factors between the energy and momentum conservation laws and the continuity resp.
 Euler equations (axioms \ref{acontinuity}, \ref{aEuler}).
-For convenience a common factor $(4\pi G)^{-1}$ is introduced:
+For convenience a common factor $(4\pi G)^{-1}$ is introduced.
+The operator $\square$ is covariant, so that $\square \x^\a(x)$ holds in general coordinates too.
+So we obtain

-Defining the diagonal matrix $\gamma_{\alpha\beta}$ by $\gamma_{00}=\Upsilon,\gamma_{ii}=-\Xi$ we can write these equations in closed form as \footnote{Note that the coefficients $\gamma_{\alpha\beta}$ are only constants of the Lagrange density, the indices enumerate the scalar fields $X^\alpha$.
+Defining the diagonal matrix $\gamma_{\alpha\beta}$ by $\gamma_{00}=\Upsilon,\gamma_{ii}=-\Xi$, we can write these equations in closed form as \footnote{Note that the coefficients $\gamma_{\alpha\beta}$ are only constants of the Lagrange density, the indices enumerate the scalar fields $\x^\alpha$.
 They do not define any fundamental, predefined object of the theory.
-Instead, variables of the Lagrange formalism, by construction, are only $g_{\mu\nu}$, $\varphi^m$ and $X^\alpha$.}
+Instead, variables of the Lagrange formalism, by construction, are only $g_{\mu\nu}$, $\varphi^m$ and $\x^\alpha$.}

 Let's find now the general form of a Lagrangian which gives these equations.
-Its easy to find a particular solution $L_0$:
+The general solution of \eqref{deltaS} is the sum of a particular solution of \eqref{deltaS} and the general solution of the corresponding homogeneous problem.
+It is easy to find a particular solution $L_0$:

-Then, let's consider the difference $L-L_{0}$.
+Then we have to consider the difference $L-L_{0}$.
 Together with $L$ and $L_0$ it's dependence on the preferred coordinates is explicit.
-Moreover we obtain:
+Therefore we obtain the corresponding homogeneous problem:

-But that means covariance, and is our condition for the most general Lagrangian of general relativity.
+But this is simply the condition of general covariance of theorem \ref{Noether2}.
+Thus, the general solution of the homogenous problem gives most general Lagrangian of general relativity.
 So we obtain: